Omori Town in Shimane Prefecture

 June

-Aoba matsuri (festival) (15th)
+Aoba Matsuri (festival) (15th)

 Traditional ceremonies and processions are performed at temples all over the town to celebrate Kobo Daishi's birthday.